 Some of these discoveries, including the feline leukemia vaccine and flea control methods, for example, have benefited companion animals as well as animals in the wild.
 These advances would not have been possible without the use of laboratory animals.

-Mice, rats, and various species of fish comprise approximately 98 percent of all animals involved in scientific research at U-M. The other 2 percent include rabbits, pigs, frogs, primates, sheep, chickens, and guinea pigs.
+Mice, rats, and various species of fish comprise 98 percent of all animals involved in scientific research at U-M. The other 2 percent includes frogs, pigs, rabbits, primates, sheep, chickens, and guinea pigs.

 Good animal care and good science go hand-in-hand.
 Highly trained, licensed veterinarians and veterinary technicians with specialized training in laboratory animal medicine provide medical care for all animals at the University.
 Technicians are certified by the American Association for Laboratory Animal Science (AALAS).
 Many of our veterinarians have also received voluntary Diplomate of the American College of Laboratory Animal Medicine (DACLAM) certification.